kyegomez/Lets-Verify-Step-by-Step/README.md

 # Process-Supervision
-"Improving Mathematical Reasoning with Process Supervision" by OPENAI
+Implementation of "Improving Mathematical Reasoning with Process Supervision" by OPENAI